 Tips for Finding an Apartment in Bremen

-Situated in the North of Germany on the river Weser, Bremen is a historic city of 2.4 million people and is the tenth most populated city in Germany.
+Situated in the North of Germany on the river Weser, Bremen is a historic city of around 570.000 people and is the tenth most populated city in Germany.
 Although probably most well-known for Becks beer and the Bundesliga football club Werder Bremen, Bremen itself has much more to offer culturally and economically.
-Its port on the River Weser has made it the second-largest economic hub in Northern Germany (after Hamburg), creating high demand for short-term apartments in Bremen.
-The city is split in to 23 different districts and the most popular of them are described below.
+Its port on the River Weser has made it the second-largest economic hub in Northern Germany (after Hamburg), creating a high demand for short-term apartments in Bremen.
+The city is split into 23 different districts and the most popular of them are described below.

 Living in Bremen-Neustadt